JuliaAstro/XPA.jl/README.md

-# A Julia interface to the XPA Messaging System
+# A Julia interface to the XPA messaging system

 This [Julia](http://julialang.org/) package provides an interface to the [XPA Messaging System](https://github.com/ericmandel/xpa) which provides seamless communication between many kinds of Unix/Windows programs, including X programs and Tcl/Tk programs.

+The Julia interface to the XPA message system can be used as a client to send or query data from one or more XPA servers or to implement an XPA server.
+The interface exploits the power of `ccall` to directly call the routines of the compiled XPA library.

-## Prerequisites
+## Prerequisites and installation

 To use this package, **XPA** must be installed on your computer.
 If this is not the case, they are available for different operating systems.
 For example, on Ubuntu, just do:

-    sudo apt-get install libxpa1
+    sudo apt-get install xpa-tools libxpa-dev

-You may also install the package `libxpa-dev` but this is only mandatory if you want to compile C programs using XPA.

-Optionally, you may want to install [IPC.jl](https://github.com/emmt/IPC.jl) package to benefit from shared memory.
+Then, in the `deps` directory, type:

+    make

+which is needed to generate Julia code to access the members of some XPA structures at offsets which may depend on your compiler and machine architecture.

+## Using the XPA message system

 In your Julia code/session, it is sufficient to do: